 The National Clinical Care Commission (“the Commission” or “NCCC”) evaluates and provides recommendations on the coordination and leveraging of federal programs related to complex metabolic or autoimmune diseases that result from insulin-related issues and represent a significant disease burden in the United States, including complications due to such diseases.

-The Secretary of Health and Human Services approved the NCCC charter [PDF - 1.5 MB] on April 3, 2018.
+The Secretary of Health and Human Services approved and filed the NCCC charter [PDF - 246 KB] on April 3, 2020.
 The Assistant Secretary for Health (ASH) provides guidance and oversight for the Commission’s function and activities.
 The Office of Disease Prevention and Health Promotion (ODPHP) will provide management and support services for the Commission’s activities.

-The NCCC will conduct activities over the next 3 years, until October 2021.
+The NCCC has conducted activities since 2018 and will continue until October 2021.
 Learn about the Charge to the National Clinical Care Commission.